valencik/pigio/docs/notes/vector-search.md

 [Lucene uses Hierarchical Navigable Small World (HNSW) graphs][lucene-hnsw] for its approximate nearest neighbor search.
 I have not read or really skimmed [the original paper][hnsw-paper] yet.

+HNSW appears to have issues scaling to high dimensions.
 There is this [comparative study on HNSW][hnsw-comparative] that seems to express concerns over the claims from the original paper.
-Additionally Lucene has a hard limit of 1024 dimensions and maintainers [do not seem keen on increasing this][lucene-dim-limit].
+Lucene has a hard limit of 1024 dimensions and maintainers [do not seem keen on increasing this][lucene-dim-limit].
+The performance problems of HNSW in Lucene appear to be such that an [alternative may be necessary][lucene-hnsw-alt].

+> I'm really concerned about us locking ourselves into HNSW, and we must...must get away from it (its like 1000x slower than it should be).

+It's worth noting that Elasticsearch performs quite poorly on the [approximate nearest neighbours benchmarks][ann-benchmarks] which is presumably using Lucene.

 ### ScaNN